Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 - Brand Referral Bonus pays an average bonus of about 10% of qualifying sales when you drive external traffic with Amazon Attribution tags

 The brands that win on Amazon are the ones that do not rely on Amazon alone.
 They build multichannel presence and use Amazon as the conversion engine.
-Learn more about our marketing support.
+See our Amazon marketing support services.

 What an Amazon Agency Does Differently